Zelenskyy denies Ukrainian city of Bakhmut occupied by Russian forces | Law-Order

 Zelenskyy denies Ukrainian city of Bakhmut occupied by Russian forces

+The fog of war made it impossible to confirm the situation on the ground in the invasion's longest battle, and a series of comments from Ukrainian and Russian officials added confusion to the matter.

-Zelenskyy's response in English to a question earlier at the summit about the status of Bakhmut was interpreted by many as saying the city had fallen to Russian forces.
+Zelenskyy's response in English to a question earlier at the summit about the status of Bakhmut suggested that he believed the city had fallen to Russian forces, and he offered solemn words about its fate.

 Zelenskyy's press secretary later walked back those previous comments.